joannapuno/joannapuno-aa-project-poke/README.md

 - Support multiple instances of the same Pokemon (all-Gengar team!).
 - Dynamic stats by level or nature.
 - Team comparison and synergy visualization.
+- Add a quick "Add to team" from the list for lesser clicks